 But in 1840, maybe due to a need for money, 1,800 acres and the mill were sold to a Yankee, Spencer Rowland, from New Jersey.
 Spencer built his house on the land.
 He moved into it with his wife and daughter, Elizabeth (this was Lizzie).

 When everyone had arrived who was coming, Dot took all on tour of the place, telling what happened to her (the same thing she’d told me back at the interview, that is now in the chapter in my book).
 Team members of Ghost Eyes who set this whole cool event up had heard the stories before, so they sat out in the parlor.

-And since I heard it before and I wanted to do some investigating on my own, I wandered into the dining room, the room off of that, and upstairs on the second and third floors.
-I turned on my digital recorder and took pictures and did a couple of video down in the dining room.
-I also took my EMF meter which nothing happened, especially in the third floor thought the area was freezing and I didn't feel alone.
+Since I had heard it before and I wanted to do some investigating on my own, I wandered into the dining room, the room off that, and then upstairs to the second and third floors.
+I turned on my digital recorder and took pictures, plus did a couple of videos in the dining room.
+I also took my EMF meter which did nothing, though I thought the third floor felt freezing, even though the heater was working, and I had the sensation I wasn’t alone.
 The third floor bothered me, unlike the rest of the house.
-I had been up there in 2009 when Dot showed me around, but unlike then, it was hard staying there.
-At one point, my throat tightened and I could heard the pulse pounding, boom, boom, boom.
+I had been up there in 2009 when Dot showed me around, but unlike then, it was hard staying up there by myself.
+At one point, my throat tightened, and I could hear the pulse there sounded loud to my ears, boom, boom, boom.